thiswillbeyourgithub/git_scripts_keeper/README.md

 - Generates commit messages that include the list of modified files
 - Handles errors gracefully (non-existent directories, non-git repositories)
 - Supports comments and empty lines in the repository list file
+- Made to be run periodically via systemd or cron.

 ## Usage